a5hik/ng-sortable/README.md

 If you use this module you can give it a thumbs up at [http://ngmodules.org/modules/ng-sortable](http://ngmodules.org/modules/ng-sortable).

 Let [me](https://github.com/a5hik) know if you have any questions.
-Bug report, feature request: [issue](https://github.com/a5hik/ng-sortable/issues).
+For Bug report, and feature request: [issue](https://github.com/a5hik/ng-sortable/issues).